yesodweb/yesod-cookbook/cookbook/yesod_tutorial-init.md

 # Init of the project

+**Warning**: Stack templates are now the preferred way of creating scaffolded Yesod apps, use `stack templates` to lists the available ones.
+Additionally use `stack exec -- yesod` to invoke *yesod-bin* in your project.

 ## Goal

 The goal of this chapter is to create the scaffolded site and make it work.